ctrlj-dev/Enerclic/README.md

-# Prueba técnica para Eneclic
+# Technical test for Enerclic

-La prueba consistiría:
+The test would consist of:

-Con la API de Red Eléctrica de España: https://www.ree.es/es/apidatos crear una web con gráficas (maquetación web propia): https://www.ree.es/es/datos/aldia.
+With the Red Eléctrica de España API: https://www.ree.es/es/apidatos create a website with graphics (own web layout): https://www.ree.es/es/datos/aldia.

-Requisitos:
+Requirements:

-Usar Material-UI
+Use Material-UI
-Las gráficas deberán estar hechas en la librería React Apex Chart.
+The charts must be made in the React Apex Chart library.
-El diseño puede ser propio, se valora el cuidado del diseño.
+The design can be your own, care of the design is valued.
-Una vez terminado, lo puedes subir a tu repositorio de GitHub.
+Once finished, you can upload it to your GitHub repository.
-NOTA:  no es necesario usar Next.js, TypeScript ni incluir testing.
+NOTE: you do not need to use Next.js, TypeScript or include testing.

-## Comenzando 🚀
+## Getting started 🚀

-Para lanzar el proyecto, simplemente haz npm install.
+To launch the project, simply do npm install.

- Luego usa el siguiente comando para lanzar el proyecto:
+ Then use the following command to launch the project:

-    - npm start: Lanza el proyecto en una versión de desarrollo.
+    - npm start: Launch the project in a development version.

-### Trabajo realizado 📋
+### Work done 📋

-Se ha realizado una pantalla con Material-UI que consta de un layout con header y footer y un componente para generar gráficas según unas props.
+A screen has been made with Material-UI consisting of a layout with header and footer and a component to generate charts.

-### Componentes y estructura 🔧
+### Components and structure 🔧

-Se ha creado un componente que acepta de manera genérica algunas props y permite funcionar con algunos de los tipos de gráficas que ofrece React Apex Chart, como donut, line, area o bar.
+A component has been created that accepts in a generic way some props and allows to work with some of the types of charts offered by React Apex Chart, such as donut, line, area or bar.

-## Herramientas ⚙️
+## Tools ⚙️

-Para funciones genéricas, he creado un archivo tools donde hay algunas funciones usadas en el proyecto.
+For generic functions, I have created a tools file where there are some functions used in the project.

-### Estilos 🔩
+### Styles 🔩

-Para dar estilos CSS, se ha usado SCSS, creando estructuras anidadas cuando es necesario.
+For CSS styling, SCSS has been used, creating nested structures when necessary.

 ### API ⌨️

-Para la llamada a la API se ha separado en un archivo aparte, en la carpeta services.
-Se ha creado una función para llamar a la API de la REE que acepta todos los parametros de dicha API.
+For the API call, it has been separated in a separate file, in the services folder.
+A function has been created function has been created to call the REE API that accepts all the parameters of the REE API.